Anna Creek Station: History

 In mid-April 2016, it was announced that the South Australian cattle company Williams Cattle Company was to acquire Anna Creek from S. Kidman & Co, subject to approval by the Foreign Investment Review Board of the sale of the remainder of the Kidman holding to a consortium led by the Chinese group Dakang Australia Holdings.
 Federal Treasurer Scott Morrison blocked the sale later that month, in the national interest.
 Anna Creek is located in a weapons testing range.
 Morrison had previously blocked the sale of Kidman to related Chinese company, Pengxin Group.

 In December 2016, Anna Creek was finally sold to the South Australian family business Williams Cattle Company, at an estimated $16 million, while the rest of the Kidman empire was sold to a consortium comprising mining magnate Gina Rinehart's Hancock Prospecting, owning 67%, and the Chinese company Shanghai CRED, owning 33%.
 With this purchase, Williams Cattle Co. doubled their total area held under pastoral leases.
 The Williams family planned to invest heavily in new water facilities and trucking yards in order to facilitate an increase in the number of stock carried on the station.
 As of October 2025 it is still in their hands.

 In October 2025, it was alleged that the owners had built illegal dams on rivers and waterholes on the property between 2017 and 2025, including a dam wall around 2 km long across Balta-Baltana Creek.
 The earthworks contravened the Aboriginal Heritage Act, the Natural Resources Management Act and the Landscape South Australia Act.
 The Arabana Corporation are the native title holders of the land, and the native title, among other things, had given the Arabana people the right "to share and exchange the subsistence and other traditional resources [and] to use the natural water resources of the determination area".

 Description

-Anna Creek Station has an area of 23,677 km2, making it the biggest in the world.
+Anna Creek Station (including its outstation, The Peake Station) has an area of 23,876 km2, making it the biggest in the world.
 It is 8000 km2 larger than its nearest rival, Alexandria Station in the country's Northern Territory.
 It is over seven times the size of the United States' biggest ranch, King Ranch in Texas, which is 3340 km2.

 The nearest township is William Creek (which is surrounded by the Anna Creek station), but the nearest town for freight is Coober Pedy.

 The station is arid pastoral country; the annual rainfall is cited on the website as 140 mm.